SOLVED: Steam Deck Update Error

 You can fix the update error by freeing up disk space on your Steam Deck, checking your internet connection, and opening Steam's network ports.

 Players who bought the Steam Deck have been running into an Update error.
-This error prevents you from updating Steam Deck’s system software to the latest version.
+This error prevents you from updating Steam Deck’s software to the latest version.
 If your Steam Deck remains on the older version, you will run into many bugs or issues that were supposed to be fixed.
 Additionally, online features of your games can become unavailable.
-It is best that you resolve the update error instead of keeping an outdated version of your Steam Deck’s system software.

 how to fix steam deck update error